yiisoft/validator/README.md

 $errors = $validator->validate($dataSet)->getErrorMessagesIndexedByPath();
 ```

-If the object implements DataSetInterface just pass it directly
+If the object implements `DataSetInterface` just pass it directly:

 ```php
 use Yiisoft\Validator\DataSet\AttributeDataSet;